 Gaming keyboards are a hot debate among the members of the gaming community.
 Is one type of keyboard capable of improving your gaming performance?
 Will this type of switch let you get that attack or shot off just a tad faster?

 Optical keyboards are a relative newcomer to the keyboard scene, but they’re widely regarded to be the peak of performance in mechanical keyboards.
 This is because they use a laser to control the actuation sequence, and the signal travels at the speed of light.

-In the sections below, we’ll compare some of the best optical keyboards available today to help you find the best ones for gaming.
+In the buying guide below, we’ll compare some of the best optical keyboards available today to help you find the best ones for gaming.

 Table of ContentsShow